Hercle378/mediawiki-star-rating/README.md

    wfLoadExtension( 'StarRating' );

+4. Run the update script to create the required database table: php maintenance/update.php

+This will automatically create the `star_rating` table used to store rating data.

 Note: Make sure the folder name matches the extension name ("StarRating"),
 and that the `extension.json` file is present in the root of the folder.